 What is Rising Damp?

-Rising damp is the term used for the movement of water from the ground rising up through the outer walls of the building via capillary action.
+What is rising damp?
+That is a common question asked by customers at Timberwise.
+Rising damp is a term for the movement of water from the ground rising up through the outer walls of the building by capillary action.

 It is a particular problem in older buildings where the damp proof course (DPC) has become damaged or when the ground level around the house has been raised by the addition of a path or driveway.